 The Asian Golf Championship will also welcome Rolex as the official Timekeeper for the tournament and is part of the Asian Tour’s strategic partnership with the CGA where the goal is to grow and develop professional golf in the region.

 Golfers from the China Tour will be eligible to take up associate memberships with the Asian Tour, with the top-five non-exempt players from the China Tour Order of Merit receiving spots into the Final Stage of the Asian Tour Qualifying School in 2018.

-The winner of the Asian Golf Championship will earn exemption on the Asian Tour under the winner’s category and for Chinese professionals, their earnings will count towards the Asian Tour Order of Merit and China Tour Order of Merit.
+The winner of the Asian Golf Championship will earn exemption on the Asian Tour under the winner’s category and for China Tour professionals, their earnings will count towards the Asian Tour Order of Merit and China Tour Order of Merit.

 Pang Zheng, CGA Deputy Secretary General, is looking forward to the start of the Asian Golf Championship.
 “The co-sanction of Asian Golf Championship is a new opportunity for both China golf and the growth of the game of golf in Asia.
 It will be a great tournament and a truly competitive one for golf fans to enjoy.

 “I would like to thank our partners from Asian Tour, Fujian Golf Association and CGDs for putting up the golf championship together and I would like to wish all players the very best as they challenge for the title,” said Pang.

 Asian Tour CEO Josh Burack hailed the return of the Asian Tour to China as he believes it is an important step forward for professional golf in China and for men’s golf across Asia as a whole.